NeonKnightOA/oacmpvol1/docs/OACMP1-Readme.txt

 == OVERVIEW ==
 OpenArena Community Mappack (also called OACMP) is a mappack containing GPL'd maps made by the community itself.
 The idea is to give GPL servers something else to play aside of the official maps and the already GPLv2'd maps.
-More info about OACMP: http://openarena.fandom.com/wiki/OACMP Infos and download links for OACMP Volume 1: http://openarena.fandom.com/wiki/OACMP/Volume_1
+More info about OACMP on the unofficial OpenArena wiki: http://openarena.fandom.com/wiki/OACMP Infos and download links for OACMP Volume 1: http://openarena.fandom.com/wiki/OACMP/Volume_1

 == HISTORY ==